On finite-energy solutions of Kazan-Warner equations on the lattice graph: Abstract

 \section{Abstract}

 We investigate finite-energy solutions to Kazdan-Warner type equations in 2-dimensional integer lattice graph

 where $\varepsilon=\pm1$, $\kappa>0$ and $\beta\in\R$.

 When $\varepsilon=1$, we prove the existence of a continuous family of finite-energy solutions for some parameter $\kappa$.
-This provides a partial resolution of the open problem on the existence of finite-energy solutions to the Liouville equation.
+This resolves the open problem on the existence of finite-energy solutions to the Liouville equation, i.e. $\kappa=1,\beta=0.$

 When $\varepsilon=-1$ and $\beta>\frac{4\pi}{\kappa}$, we prove that the set of finite-energy solutions exhibits a layer structure.
 Moreover, we derive the extremal solution in this case.

 { {\bf Keywords}: Kazdan-Warner equations, Liouville equations, Lattice graphs, Green's functions.}